 - Union City

 - Scholarship funds will be credited to the student’s KCC account.
-Scholarship awards can be used for KCC tuition, fees, and/or books.
+Scholarship awards can be used for KCC tuition and fees.
 Unused funds will not be refunded.

 - Scholarship funds cannot be used at a different college or university.